Fleck 5600SXT 48,000 Grain Water Softener Review

 • Takes up considerable floor space — plan ~2 sq ft of utility room real estate

 Soft water arrives typically within the first full regeneration cycle.
 In testing against municipal water measured at 22 GPG, post-softener readings came in consistently at 0–1 GPG — effectively zero detectable hardness.
-Shower glass stayed spotless without squeegee treatment, laundry came out noticeably brighter, and the dishwasher stopped leaving calcium deposits on glassware entirely.
+Shower glass stayed spotless without squeegee treatment, laundry came out noticeably brighter (a benefit that complements high-efficiency machines like the LG WM1455HWA compact washer (detailed in our full review)), and the dishwasher stopped leaving calcium deposits on glassware entirely.
+(This effect is particularly noticeable on high-end fixtures like the Kohler Artifacts series or a MOEN Chateau kitchen faucet (see our MOEN Chateau 7430 buying guide), which can otherwise show spotting).
+For those upgrading their bathrooms, pairing a softener with a high-efficiency faucet like the Delta Essa 14453LF-SS (or check our Pfister Stellen review for budget options) preserves the finish for years.
+If you're planning a full remodel, our guide to modern bath fixtures offers more insights.
 These improvements are not subtle; they are the kind of results that make the investment feel immediately justified.

 Flow rate performance is equally impressive.
 Running a shower, a washing machine, and a kitchen faucet simultaneously produced no perceptible pressure drop — the 27 GPM rated service flow is not marketing fiction for this unit.
 The SXT metered head tracks consumption accurately; in a four-person household averaging 75 gallons per person per day, regeneration kicked in every seven to nine days, consuming roughly 9–11 pounds of salt per cycle — meaningfully less than the older timer-driven models it replaces.

 One real-world caveat worth flagging: if your source water contains clear-water (ferrous) iron above about 3–4 PPM, the resin can begin to foul over time.
-A sediment pre-filter such as the Culligan WH-HD200-C heavy-duty whole-house filter and periodic resin cleaner treatment is strongly advisable in those cases.
-For pure hardness removal, however, the Fleck 5600SXT performs at the very top of its class.
+Iron coats the resin beads and prevents them from exchanging ions efficiently, which leads to "hardness leakage."
+A sediment pre-filter and periodic resin cleaner treatment (like a citric acid or commercial resin cleaner) is strongly advisable in those cases.
+For pure hardness removal, however, the Fleck Digital Metered Ion-Exchange Water Softener 48000 Grain performs at the very top of its class.

 Pro tip: Get a simple water-hardness test strip or a full water-quality report from your municipal supplier before programming the unit.
 Accurate hardness input is the single biggest factor in optimizing salt efficiency and regeneration frequency.